 And then in 1974 when Steve was diagnosed as a “Type 1” Diabetic, our world turned upside down.
 The “love” we had for each other began to be challenged.
-Steve wasn’t taking care of himself physically, so all sorts of changes came into our relationship that I wasn’t prepared to take on.
+Steve wasn’t taking care of himself physically, so all sorts of changes came into our relationship that soon learned that I wasn’t prepared to take on.

 We Almost Called It Quits

 I now realize how close we came to ruining our lives together forever.
 How thankful I am that the Lord opened, and continues to open my eyes.
-I also know that at any point, even with all the wonderful things the Lord’s brought into our relationship, we could still mess it all up.
+I also know that at any point, even with all the positive things the Lord’s brought into our relationship, we could still mess it all up.
 We’re two head-strong individuals, who need to be continually taught how to love each other as God would want for us.

-Proactive, Not Just Reactive
+We’ve Learned to Be Proactive, Not Just Reactive

 I could go on and on with so many things that the Lord’s teaching us.
 As you read the “Marriage Insights” you’ll see some of them.
 But something I want to pass on to you is to be “PRO-active” in pursuing a living relationship with each other.
 We are not just supposed to be re–active in trying to put out the little fires as they arise.

 Love isn’t something that’s stagnant.
 It has the potential to grow or recede with every passing moment.
 It’s made up of hundreds of little choices you make everyday.
 Every day, in large and small ways you have the opportunity to “choose” each other as a priority.